r1fl/8086-Assembly-Chess/README.md

 	$ git clone https://github.com/itamarx22/8086-Assembly-Chess

-Afterwords you should have a folder 8086-Assembly-Chess somewhere in your pc.
+Afterwards you should have a folder 8086-Assembly-Chess somewhere in your pc.
 To get there type the following commands in the dosbox terminal:

 	> mount <disk> <disk>:/